hackingmaterials/pv-vision/README.md

 }
 ```

-Please also cite this paper for the automatic defect indentification part:
+Please also cite this paper for the automatic defect identification part:
 ```
 @article{chen2022automated,
   title={Automated defect identification in electroluminescence images of solar modules},